-Applicant’s curriculum vitae (resume) must be submitted electronically on the Online Admissions Application by January 9, 2019.
+Applicant’s curriculum vitae (resume) must be submitted electronically on the Online Admissions Application.
 Please include details of exhibition, publication and professional activity in addition to education.
 There are no page limits or specific requirements, however, we encourage applicants to edit the curriculum vitae carefully.
 It is not recommended that an applicant include their photograph on their CV or any other application materials with the exception of the portfolio where appropriate and incorporated in to the create work presented.

 Letters of reference will be part of the official student academic record; they are confidential and applicants/students will not have access to them.
 For more information, please see FIPPA and its Application to the University of Toronto.

-All applicants are required to submit an online portfolio of creative work on the Online Admissions Application by January 9, 2019.
+All applicants are required to submit an online portfolio of creative work on the Online Admissions Application.
 Carefully read through the Portfolio information and specifications before uploading your portfolio.

-All applicants are required to submit an explanatory sheet to support the multimedia portfolio on the Online Admissions Application by January 9, 2019.
+All applicants are required to submit an explanatory sheet to support the multimedia portfolio on the Online Admissions Application.
 Carefully read through the Portfolio information and specifications before uploading your explanatory sheet.

-A statement of intent must be submitted electronically on the Online Admissions Application by January 9, 2019.
+A statement of interest must be submitted electronically on the Online Admissions Application by.
 This statement should discuss the direction of your studio or curatorial practice and why you are seeking admission to the Master of Visual Studies program at the University of Toronto.
 There is maximum word count of 500 words.